PyRepair/maniple/training-data/summarize-experiment/pandas/86/prompt_response_response_8.md

     return indexed.unstack(columns)
 ```

-In this corrected version, the function first explicitly checks if the `columns` parameter is `None`.
-If it is, it raises a `TypeError` with the message indicating that the 'columns' argument is missing.
-This ensures that the function behaves as expected when the 'columns' argument is not provided.
+With this updated code, the `pivot` function will now explicitly check if the `columns` parameter is None and raise a `TypeError` if it is not provided, resolving the issue and aligning the function's behavior with the documentation and expectations outlined in the test case.

-The corrected version of the `pivot` function can be used as a drop-in replacement for the buggy version, effectively resolving the issues reported in the test cases and GitHub issue.